manuvazquez/gift-wrapper/README.md

 In any case, you just need to write the path to the file inside the text of the question (whether in the `statement`, the `answer` or the `feedbak`).
 If in the second scenario, i.e., you are including a *TeX* file, this will be compiled into a pdf with *pdflatex*, and then converted to an svg with *pdf2svg*.
 Hence, a *svg* file will be, in the end, available for every image.

 Images (*svg*s) are then copied to a remote host, and properly linked in the output GIFT file.

+### Browser compatibility

+It seems (it has been reported) not every browser properly handles svg images (maybe other types too) embedded in a question as an URL.
+My experience so far is both *Firefox* and *Chromium* (at the time of writing this) work just fine.

 ### Do I really need pdf2svg?